ibm-cloud-docs/solution-tutorials/gather-visualize-analyze-iot-data.md

    ibmcloud cf push
    ```
 4. In a few minutes, your application will be deployed and you should see a URL similar to `<UNIQUE_NAME>.mybluemix.net`
-5. Visit this URL on your phone using a browser.
+5. Visit this URL (HTTPS recommended) on your phone using a browser.
 6. Enter the connection information from your IoT Dashboard tab under **Device Credentials** and click **Connect**.
 7. Your phone will start transmitting data.
 Check for new entires in the **Recent Events** section.
   ![](images/solution16/recent_events_with_phone.png)